jfspencer/cordova-plugin-couchbase-lite/README.md

  WARNING: Will blindly overwrite data if an older revision doc is passed in.

-- when putting an attachment, the _rev is always inferred. a new doc is created if _rev is not present
+- when putting an attachment, the _rev is always inferred. a new doc is created if _rev is not present.
+Only inline attachments are supported